kishortungal/FetchWeather/README.md

 After clone repository use any of the below command running tests A set of common commands
  * mvn verify   :run any checks on results of integration tests to ensure quality criteria are met
+ * mvn verify -Dcucumber.options="--tags '@tempDiff'"	:to run specific tag
  * mvn clean test   :to run all scenarios
- * mvn test -Dcucumber.options="--tag @getRepos"    :to run specific tag
+ * mvn test -Dcucumber.options="--tags '@tempDiff'"    :to run specific tag

  Junit and cucumber support additional parameters